ZoneZ99/Android-gRPC-Example/README.md

 # Android gRPC Example

-This project is based on [grpc-java](https://github.com/grpc/grpc-java) with some modifications regarding to the defined RPC services.
+This project is based on [this quickstart example](https://grpc.io/docs/platforms/android/java/quickstart/) with some modifications regarding to the defined RPC services.

 ## Prerequisites